-Readmission of Academically Disqualified Students.
+Reinstatement of Academically Disqualified Students.
 The readmission of a previously disqualified student is by special approval of the appropriate Dean.
 La Verne will consider an application for reinstatement only after the student has remained absent for a minimum of one year following disqualification and has fulfilled all conditions of reenrollment.
-In every instance, readmission action is based on evidence, including transcripts of courses completed elsewhere after disqualification, that warrants such action.
-If readmitted, the student is placed on academic probation.
+In every instance, reinstatement action is based on evidence, including transcripts of courses completed elsewhere after disqualification, that warrants such action.
+If reinstated, the student is placed on academic probation.

-Admission to Regional Campus Administration (RCA) Undergraduate Programs

-The nine regional campuses, CAPA, and La Verne Online provide educational opportunities for mature adults with varied educational backgrounds.
-Applicants will be considered for admission based on several factors: applicant's age (CAPA and other programs may require applicants to be of 25 years of age or older), number of college-level semester hours completed, cumulative college GPA, work experience, and the degree program being pursued.
+Regional Campus Administration (RCA) Undergraduate Programs Admission several factors: applicant's age (CAPA and other programs may require applicants to be of 25 years of age or older), number of college-level semester hours completed, cumulative college GPA, work experience, and the degree program being pursued.
 Applicants academically disqualified from another college may be considered for admission by appeal only if the disqualification occurred more than 12 months prior to application.